-If your monthly income is higher than the limits to qualify for SSI or the A&D FPL program, but you meet the asset-level requirements, you may still be eligible for Medi-Cal with a share of cost (SOC).
+If your monthly income is higher than the limits to qualify for SSI or the A&D FPL program, but you meet the criteria of the low asset-level requirements, you may still qualify and be eligible for Medi-Cal with a share of cost (SOC).

-SOC functions like a deductible.
+SOC functions like a deductible, it’s not a percentage, like a Co-Pay.
 You must pay this amount in any month you incur medical costs.
 After your SOC is paid, Medi-Cal will pay the remaining amount of your medical bills for that month.

 Note: A SOC is not a monthly premium.
 It is more like a deductible.
 It is the amount of medical expenses you are responsible to pay for before you can get full Medi-Cal coverage for the remainder of the month.
 If you have no medical expenses, you pay nothing.